cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/ingesting.rst

 - |fileset|_ The **CDAP FileSet Datasets** can be explored through ad-hoc SQL-like queries.

-Ingesting Data and Exploring it with Impala
+Ingesting and Exploring Data with Impala
 ===========================================

 Streams are the primary means of bringing data from external systems into the CDAP in